Homework

 One task set each half term.

-Key Stage 4 Homework Schedule
+Key Stage 4 Home Learning Schedule

-In Key stage 4, students can expect to be given a homework task to complete in each subject area on a weekly basis.
+In key stage 4, it is expected that students will read for at least 30 minutes per night and can expect to be given a home learning task to complete in each subject area on a weekly basis.
 The type of task will vary depending on the subject and the needs of the course.

 Students should be made aware that even when a formal task has not been set, it is their responsibility to engage with their subjects so that they:

-Understand the content of the subject matter they are learning.
+• Understand the content of the subject matter they are learning.

-Commit key knowledge and terminology to memory.
+• Commit key knowledge and terminology to memory.

-Apply their learning to exercises, questions, quizzes, new situations.
+• Apply their learning to exercises, questions, quizzes, new situations.

-Identify gaps in their knowledge, skills and understanding and develop action plans accordingly.
+• Identify gaps in their knowledge, skills and understanding and develop action plans accordingly.

-Undertake planning and preparation for NEAs as required Key Stage 4 students should spend, on average, 2-3 hours each day on independent study in total.
+• Undertake planning and preparation for NEAs as required.
+Key stage 4 students should spend, on average, 2-3 hours each day on independent study in total.
 (45 minutes per day are completed in Period 6).

 Education Endowment Foundation Research Findings

-High Impact +4 Months
+High Impact +4 Months Progress

 What is it?

-Homework refers to tasks given to pupils by their teachers to be completed outside of usual lessons.
+Home learning refers to tasks given to pupils by their teachers to be completed outside of usual lessons.

-Homework activities vary significantly, particularly between younger and older pupils, including but not limited to home reading activities, longer projects or essays and more directed and focused work such as revision for tests.
+Home learning activities vary significantly, particularly between younger and older pupils, including but not limited to home reading activities, longer projects or essays and more directed and focused work such as revision for tests.

 Key findings